 - Consult with persons who use wheelchairs, walkers, crutches, or canes in every phase of planning new construction, building modifications, or additions to buildings

 - Start a TEAM Belong Ministry and work with the team to raise money for architectural modifications through bake sales, car washes, and memorial contributions

 - Conduct a Facilities Survey, a Survey of Congregants’ Needs and use Reflecting on Belonging to determine your accessibility and how well you are making individuals of all abilities feel they belong to your faith community

 - Use the Accessibility Plan Worksheet to prioritize projects that will make your house of faith and religious school accessible and welcoming to individuals of all abilities

 Do you make services accessible to all?

 Accommodating a wider range of learning styles and capabilities can make your services more accessible to all.

 - Present services in many different formats using words, pictures, other languages, dramatizations, and music

-- Record sermons or readings on audiotape or make them available in large print
+- Stream worship services and sermons or provide sermons on audiotape or make them available in large print

 - Amplify sound system and provide assistive listening devices or install a hearing loop for those with hearing difficulties